 Fused bamboo beams and panels from Dasso have outstanding structural qualities for outdoor use.

 Many bamboo advocates have claimed that bamboo is stronger than steel.
 Unfortunately, such bold claims can harm the credibility of the bamboo community.
-There’s no doubt that bamboo is extremely versatile, and its strength-to-weight ratio is phenomenal.
-That’s because the hollow poles make the wood lighter — and more flexible — than traditional lumber.
+Yet this remains is one of the most repeated—and most misunderstood—statements on the internet.

 Smart bamboo engineering construction